codefellows-seattle-javascript-401d16/lab-03-fs-async/lab-michaelstuart/README.md

-# Lab 02
+# Lab 03

 ## Functionality
-- one module that takes an array of file paths and a callback
+- takes file paths as command line arguments
-- print-files.js asynchronously reads the file paths, converts them to strings, then console logs them i na clalback
+- the files' contents parsed into strings and printed by the console

 ## Examples
+- $ node index.js ./file1.txt ./file2.txt ./file3.txt
-- print(['./file1.txt', './file2.txt', './file3.txt'], callback) console logs the contents of each file as a string
+- will print the contents of those files, 3 at a time